My first memory of psoriasis is when I was in primary

 swimming lessons - yay.
 The relief of not having to be so vulnerable in front

-of my young peers, and not have to lug that big, white tub of greasy emollient
+of my young peers, and not having to lug that big, white tub of greasy emollient

 around, was great!